Materials Innovation and Recycling Authority

-The Materials Innovation and Recycling Authority, formerly the Connecticut Resources Recovery Authority (1973-2014), is a quasi-public agency that provides single-stream recycling and trash disposal for Connecticut cities and towns.
-It owns a trash-to-energy plant in Hartford, oversees another in Preston, and financed the development of others in Bridgeport and Wallingford.
+The Materials Innovation and Recycling Authority or MIRA (2014-2023), and formerly known as the Connecticut Resources Recovery Authority or CRRA (1973-2014), is a defunct quasi-public agency that provided single-stream recycling and trash disposal for Connecticut cities and towns.
+It owned a trash-to-energy plant in Hartford, oversaw another in Preston, and financed the development of others in Bridgeport and Wallingford.
+Following the decommissioning of the Hartford waste-to-energy plant in 2022, MIRA was dissolved by the state legislature (Public Act No. 23-170), and succeed by the MIRA Dissolution Authority or MDA, which will continue former MIRA operations until new waste disposal contracts can be arranged by client municipalities.
+Dissolution authority operations are expected to wind down by July 1, 2026.

 Recycled resources

-The MIRA/CRRA recovery facilities recycle post-consumer waste in a mixed solid waste stream, sorting by manual and mechanical methods to prepare the resources for the end user.
+The MIRA/CRRA recovery facilities formerly recycled post-consumer waste in a mixed solid waste stream, sorting by manual and mechanical methods to prepare the resources for the end user.